-The security services for P73N2M0B0.2C0 includes the security services for P73N2M0B0.2P0 and, in addition, the following security services for Crypto Library.
+The security services for P73N2M0B0.2C2 include the security services for the hardware platform and, in addition, the following security services for Crypto Library.

 7.1.1.2.1 SS.SW AES

 The TOE uses the P73 AES hardware coprocessor to provide AES encryption and decryption facility using 128, 192 or 256 bit keys.